Organic Holy Basil Oil

 Soothes Coughs & Immune*

-What is Holy Basil Essential Oil?Holy Basil has been described as the “Queen of plants” and the “mother of nature” due to its perceived health qualities .
+What is Holy Basil Essential Oil?Holy Basil has been described as the "Queen of plants" and the "mother of nature" due to its perceived health qualities .
 It is one of the most valued and holistic herbs used over years in traditional herbalism in India and almost every part of the plant has been found to possess many health benefits.
 Basil is used in herbal tea or its oil is mixed with other herbs or honey to enhance the health value.
-Traditionally, it is used to support different ailments including stomach health, upset stomachs, common cold, inflammation, and heart health.
-Oils extracted from the leaves and inflorescence of Basil may have useful properties, including as expectorants, pain support, vomiting, and fever support; stress support and inflammation relievers; [13, 14]. *
+Traditionally, it is used to support different health benefits including stomach health, upset stomachs, common cold, pro-calming cell promoting, and heart health.
+Oils extracted from the leaves and inflorescence of Basil may have useful properties, including as expectorants, pain health, stomach health, and temperature support; stress support and pro-calming relievers; [13, 14]. *

 Phytochemical ContentThe essential oil from basil contains high concentrations of linalool and methyl chavicol (estragole), in a ratio of about 3:1.
 Other constituents include 1, 8-cineole, eugenol, and myrcene, among others.
 The clove scent of sweet basil is derived from eugenol.
 The aroma profile of basil includes 1, 8-cineole and methyl eugenol.